cmwarren/masters-project-public/README.md

 "An Unsupervised Approach for Enrichment of Cross-Lingual Word Embeddings"

+### Abstract ###
+This study reviews and extends recent work in the eld of Machine Translation on the generation of crosslingual embedding models.
+These are vector representations of word vocabularies in continuous space, in which one or more languages are projected into the same space so that semantic relationships between languages may be derived.

+Cross-lingual embedding models are a popular topic for current research.
+There are many potential areas in which they could be applied, either as a cheaply trained model that is 'good enough' to use for machine translation tasks in certain scenarios, or as a pre-processing tool to transfer other Natural Language Processing (NLP) techniques into additional languages.
+They have the potential to facilitate the introduction of new NLP techniques to low-resource languages.

+A novel enrichment technique is proposed, to expand the vocabulary coverage of the Multilingual SID-SGNS baseline algorithm proposed by (Levy, Søgaard, and Goldberg 2017).
+This expanded vocabulary is sourced from newly created monolingual corpora, extracted from freely available social media services Wikipedia and Twitter.

+The enriched model is evaluated on the bilingual dictionary induction task, which tests the precision of the model in deducing individual word translations from the cross-lingual representation space.
+The gold standard for the evaluation are a set of cross-lingual word definitions from the crowd-sourced dictionary Wiktionary.

 ### Overview ###
 The project takes the following paper as its baseline:

-Levy, O., S�gaard, A., & Goldberg, Y. (2017).
+Levy, O., Søgaard, A., & Goldberg, Y. (2017).
 A Strong Baseline for Learning Cross-Lingual Word Embeddings from Sentence Alignments.
 In EACL.

 The project aims to extract new monolingual corpora from Wikipedia and Twitter, and extend the Levy et al's Multilingual SID-SGNS model to enrich the cross-lingual embeddings with additional vocabulary.